Santroller/Santroller/wiring_guides/usb.md

 2. Find and add `USB Host inputs`
 3. Bind D+
 4. Hit Save
 5. If you plug in a supported controller, the tool should detect it and tell you what it is.
-Note that only wired controllers will work for this, wireless controllers or the play and charge kit won't work.
+Note that only wired controllers will work for this, wireless only controllers or the play and charge kit won't work.

 Now that you have USB Inputs wired, you can [configure them](https://santroller.tangentmc.net/tool/using.html).